RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 1. Click ![Add](/images/rs/icon_add.png#no-click "Add").
 1. Enter the name, email and password of the new user and select the role to assign to the user.
 1. Select the type of user:
-    - internal - The user authenticates to RS
+    - internal - Authenticates with RS
-    - external - The user authenticates to an external LDAP server
+    - external - Authenticates with an external LDAP server

       To have a user authenticate with LDAP, you must first [enable LDAP integration]({{< relref "/rs/administering/security/ldap-integration.md" >}}).